nischalaryal/private-cellular-network-deployment-overall-documentation/doc/magma/README.md

 - [e2e-setup.md](e2e-setup.md) explains the overall process to create end-to-end cellular network testbed using magma core.

 ## Pre-requisites setup
+[Pre-requisite setup](prerequisite.md) discusses about all the necessary applications we need to setup before working with magma.
+These include:
 - Docker and Docker Compose
 - Go
 - python and pip using pyenv